 Hawking’s best-selling book A Brief History of Time attempts to explain the origin and evolution of the universe, the big bang, black holes, wormholes and other cosmic ideas.
 But what explains the history of the mind?
 According to me, the following could very well be a brief history of the human mind:

 At the onset, the mind in humans evolved as a wonderful instrument that enabled us to improve our lives.
 Unfortunately, along the way we allowed the mind to become more important than life itself.
-Prior to the birth of mind, we lived in response to, and harmony with, our environment.
+Prior to the evolution of the human mind, we lived in response to, and harmony with, our environment.
 Our problems were more immediate—like physical safety from predatory animals, shelter for protection against harsh weather and finding food.
-As the mind continued to develop, we conquered all our survival problems.
+As the mind developed thinking abilities, we conquered all our survival problems.
 Soon, we started using the mind to further improve our general conditions.
-As the mind helped us take great strides, we began to trust it more and more until we lost our sense of self and got completely identified with it.
+Soon the mind helped us take great strides, and humans began to trust it more and more until we lost our sense of self and got completely identified with it.

 Once the human mind was in the commanding position, it started to solve problems that didn’t exist.
 Ever since, that’s what humanity has been doing—solving problems that don’t exist [I call them mind-made problems] and creating more problems in the process.
 That, in a nutshell, is the brief history of the human mind.